ganlanyuan/tiny-slider/README.md

   destroy: destroy()
 }
 ```
-To get the slider information, you can either use the `getInfo` method or subscribe to an Event.
-Both return a Object:
+To get the slider information, you can either use the `getInfo()` method or subscribe to an Event.
+Both return an Object:
 ```javascript
 {
                 container: container, // slider container